giampaolo/psutil/docs/api.rst

 .. function:: disk_partitions(all=False)

-  Return all mounted disk partitions as a list of named tuples including device, mount point and filesystem type, similarly to "df" command on UNIX.
+  Return all mounted disk partitions as a list.
+This is similar to "df" command on UNIX.
 If *all* parameter is ``False`` it tries to distinguish and return physical devices only (e.g. hard disks, cd-rom drives, USB keys) and ignore all others (e.g. pseudo, memory, duplicate, inaccessible filesystems).
 Note that this may not be fully reliable on all systems (e.g. on BSD this parameter is ignored).

-  Returns a list of named tuples with the following fields:

   * :field:`device`: the device path (e.g. "/dev/hda1").
 On Windows this is the
     drive letter (e.g. "C:\\").